johnwinans/raspberry-pi-install/README.md

 How I create SD and configure SD cards for a Raspberry PI

+Note that there is a [YouTube Video](https://youtu.be/Mty1iGqhYuU) that discusses this REPO.

 ## Use the imager

 Install and use the Raspberry PI SD card imager as documented here: